unboundsecurity/unbound-integration/public-key/README.md

      `rpm --import ub.pgp`

-    a.
+    b.
 Verify the RPM using the command:

      `rpm -K <Unbound package>.rpm`
 1. To verify the DEB distro in Ubuntu: